Religion and LGBTQ people: Zoroastrianism

-Indigenous religions
+Other religions

-African Diasporic religions
+African diasporic religions

 Homosexuality is religiously acceptable in Haitian Vodou.
 The lwa or loa (spirits) Erzulie Dantor and Erzulie Freda are often associated with and viewed as protectors of queer people.

-Within Candomblé, a syncretic religion founds primarily found in Brazil, there is widespread (though not universal) support for gay rights, many members are LGBT, and have performed gay marriages.
-Practitioners of Santería, primarily found in Cuba, generally (though not universally) welcome LGBT members and include them in religious or ritual activities.
-Also a Brazilian syncretic religion, Umbanda houses generally support LGBT rights and have performed gay marriages.
+Within Candomblé, a syncretic religion primarily found in Brazil, there is widespread (though not universal) support for gay rights, many members are LGBT, and have performed gay marriages.
+Practitioners of Santería, primarily found in Cuba, generally (though not universally) welcome LGBTQ members and include them in religious or ritual activities.
+Also a Brazilian syncretic religion, Umbanda houses generally support LGBTQ rights and have performed gay marriages.
 Homosexuality is religiously acceptable in Haitian Vodou.
 The lwa or loa (spirits) Erzulie Dantor and Erzulie Freda are often associated with and viewed as protectors of queer people.
 The lao Ghede Nibo is sometimes depicted as an effeminate drag queen and inspires those he inhabits to lascivious sexuality of all kinds.